jwhandley/rate_my_spotify/README.md

 ### Running

 Right now running `spotify_top_albums.py` will write a csv of your top albums (derived from your top tracks) along with their primary artist, the audio features of your top track from the album and a link to the album cover art to `output`.
 Running `album_scores.py` will write a csv of your top albums (derived from your top tracks and last 50 saved albums), their primary artist, a link to their album cover art, and their Metacritic score (if one was found).
 I have examples from my account in the output folder.

+## License

+This project is licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) for details.